Dialectrix: Collaborations

 In 2010 Dialectrix contributed a song called "Time Makes Fools of Us All" to Lotek's International Rudeboy album.
 He also rapped on M-Phazes's ARIA award-winning album Good Gracious, on the song "The Facilitator".

 Awards and nominations

 Australian Music Prize

 The Australian Music Prize (the AMP) is an annual award of $30,000 given to an Australian band or solo artist in recognition of the merit of an album released during the year of award.
-The commenced in 2005.
+The award was commenced in 2005.